apptainer/singularity-userdocs/singularity_and_docker.rst

 ..
 TODO The breakdown of the URI is useful and should be retained (but edited)
 ..     https://www.sylabs.io/guides/2.6/user-guide/singularity_and_docker.html#how-do-i-specify-my-docker-image

 ..
-TODO build from an OCI bundle (ask Ian and/or Michael.) ???
-3.0 (see changelog - from tarball)

-..
 TODO SIFtool - does it have more to offer here???